apache/arrow-julia/dev/release/README.md

 `@JuliaRegistrator register()`

-The TagBot will respond saying it has opened a pull request to the General registry and under normal circumstances, will be merged automatically.
+JuliaRegistrator will respond saying it has opened a pull request to the General registry and under normal circumstances, will be merged automatically.

 ### Verify